SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 The three global functions :py:func:`openApp`, :py:func:`switchApp` and :py:func:`closeApp` introduced in Sikuli 0.9 and 0.10 are still valid in the moment, but they should be considered as deprecated.
-They are being replaced by a new :py:class:`App` class introduced in Sikuli X. This class makes it possible to treat a specific application as an object with attributes and methods.
+They are being replaced by a new :py:class:`App` class introduced in SikuliX.
+This class makes it possible to treat a specific application as an object with attributes and methods.
 We recommend to switch to the class App and its features, the next time you work with one of your existing scripts and in all cases, when developing new scripts.